 - Keep unchanged: Leave a diagnosis untouched if it wasn’t significantly discussed

-Output Enrichment
+Output enrichment

 For any diagnosis that was updated or newly generated, Suki enriches it with:- ICD10 code: Standard diagnosis code